paulblessing/kh2-rando-tracker/README.md

 - Drag and drop support
 - Remember window positions and sizes
-- Add progression support to indicate how far you've gone in each world
 - Investigate bundled executables rather than a .jar file